What Is Slump Cone Test?

 Concrete Slump Test To reduce the influence of Slumping variation in surface friction, the interior of the mold and its base must be moistened at the beginning of each test, and, before lifting the mold, the area immediately around the base of The cone must be cleaned of concrete that may have Slumped accidentally.

 Slumped concrete takes various forms, representing different types of slump, and, according to the profile of Slump concrete, the Slump is termed as;

 - Collapse Slump

-In a real Slump, the concrete simply disappears, maintaining more or less the shape.
+In a real Slump, often referred to as true slump value range, the concrete simply disappears, maintaining more or less the shape.
 This is the only Slump that is used in several tests.

 Mixtures of rigid consistency show a Zero Slump, so that, in the very dry range, no variation can be detected between mixtures of different workability.

 However, in a lean mixture with a tendency to roughness, a real Slump can easily change to the type of shear Slump or even collapse, and widely different Slump values can be obtained from different samples of the same mixture; therefore, the Slump test is not reliable for lean mixtures.